 Tsering Sherpa

-My current research, the SHERPA Project (Solukhumbu Himalayan Education & Research on Pathways and Assessment), studies the effect of NGO-installed school computer labs on student learning in rural Nepal.
+My current research, the SHERPA Project (Solukhumbu Himalayan Education & Research on Pathways and Assessment), examines how NGO-installed school computer labs affect student learning in rural Nepal.
 I conducted fieldwork in Solukhumbu in March 2026.
+I am now partnering with the Himalayan Trust Nepal, EduTech Nepal, and HimalayaAI Labs on a feasibility pilot of DeepGyan AI, an offline Nepali-language K-12 teaching assistant, in HTN-supported schools in 2026, and a planned cluster-randomized evaluation of the same teacher-PD package across 45–50 schools in 2027–28.

-I received my BA in Economics (Magna Cum Laude) and Mathematics from the University of Colorado Boulder.
-Outside of academics, I enjoy reading, writing, gardening, and spending time with friends, family, and dogs.
+Beyond academics, I do contract work in economic consulting.
+For more on my experience, see my CV.
+Outside of work, I enjoy reading, writing, gardening, and spending time with friends, family, and dogs.